Research Transcription: What will my Focus Group or Interview Transcript look like?

 Research Transcription: Focus groups – files with 4+ speakers

 ADVANCED: If you would like speakers to be identified or differentiated, please add a note to your files requesting this.
 If you require names to be used, rather than numeric identifiers, please provide a speaker log with your audio.
-Where no speaker log is provided, please understand that we can only identify/differentiate numerically on a best attempts basis and as such this may not be possible for large focus groups.
+Where no speaker log is provided, please understand that we can only identify/differentiate numerically on a best-attempts basis, and as such this may not be possible for large focus groups.

 Example 1: